7. The App Class

 Woho!
 Now you also know the basics of how to use the App

-class! 🥳 The app class is often used for more things than just indicating which the start page is, but you will learn more about that later.
+class can also be used for more things than just indicating which the start page is, but you will learn more about these things later.